LazaUK/AzureML-Monitoring-DataCollector/README.md

 **sklearn_regression_model.pkl** is a SciKit-Learn sample regression model in a pickle format.
 We'll re-use it "as is".

 ### 1.2 - Environment configuration
 **conda.yaml** is our Conda file, to define running environment for our machine learning model.
-It has been modified to include AzureML monitoring package.
+It has been modified to include the following AzureML monitoring Python package.
 ``` JSON
 azureml-ai-monitoring
 ```